Remove Birds From Garage

 The bird keeps coming back

 If you've had a bird in your garage more than once, something is attracting it.
 Common draws include open pet food, a water source, insects around interior lights left on at night, or an existing nest nearby.
 A bird coming back repeatedly may also have a nest inside your garage, which changes the situation significantly.
+The Building America Solution Center at PNNL notes that birds may nest in unprotected vent openings, and if birds are already present in vent openings or attics, you should consult a nuisance wildlife control operator for appropriate removal procedures blank" rel="noopener noreferrer">a bird coming back repeatedly may also have a nest inside your garage.
 If a bird keeps returning, you may also need to remove an existing nest so it stops coming back nest inside your garage.
 Disturbing an active nest with eggs or chicks requires checking local and federal rules first, especially for protected species.

 What kind of bird is it, and why that matters